 Look out for vulnerable road users:

-Look out for cyclists, motorcyclists and horse riders.
+Look out for cyclists, pedestrians, motorcyclists and horse riders.
 Make eye contact where possible to show you have seen them.
 Use your indicators to signal intentions and look out for their signals.

 Give cyclists, motorcyclists and horse riders plenty of space when overtaking them.
 Don’t accelerate rapidly, sound your horn or rev your engine when passing horses and watch out for sudden movements by the horse.